-Anyone who uses the insured's covered auto.....For example, a neighbor who borrows the insured's car and has an accident while driving it, is covered by the insured's policy.
+Anyone who uses the insured's covered auto...For example, a neighbor who borrows the insured's car and has an accident while driving it, is covered by the insured's policy.

-Others who are legally responsible for the acts of an insured.....For example, if an insured has an accident in her employer, the employer is also liable (remember vicarious liability).
+Others who are legally responsible for the acts of an insured...For example, if an insured has an accident in her own car while running an errand for her employer, the employer is also liable (remember vicarious liability).
 The insured's policy covers the employer's liability.
 If a co-worker borrows the insured's auto to run an errand for her employer and has an accident, the policy will cover all three.